cpdef/minetest-fish_food/README.md

 2. extract the package
 3. rename the minetest-fish_food folder too fish_food
 4. move the fish_food folder into your minetest mod folder (on linux (most times): ~/.minetest/mods/)
+5. (optional) remove the screenshot folder if u don't need to look at the screenshots, or if u wanna have more free space

 ## depends
 | modname  |  download link   | forum link |